 Grassmann.jl

-The Grassmann.jl package provides tools for doing computations based on multi-linear algebra, differential geometry, and spin groups using the extended tensor algebra known as Leibniz-Grassmann-Clifford-Hestenes geometric algebra.
-Combinatorial products included are ∧, ∨, ⋅, *, ⋆, ', ~, d, ∂ (which are the exterior, regressive, inner, and geometric products; along with the Hodge star, adjoint, reversal, differential and boundary operators).
-The kernelized operations are built up from composite sparse tensor products and Hodge duality, with high dimensional support for up to 62 indices using staged caching and precompilation.
-Code generation enables concise yet highly extensible definitions.
-The DirectSum.jl multivector parametric type polymorphism is based on tangent bundle vector spaces and conformal projective geometry to make the dispatch highly extensible for many applications.
+The Grassmann.jl package provides tools for computations based on multi-linear algebra and spin groups using the extended geometric algebra known as Grassmann-Clifford-Hodge algebra.
+Algebra operations include exterior, regressive, inner, and geometric, along with the Hodge star and boundary operators.
+Code generation enables concise usage of the algebra syntax.
+DirectSum.jl multivector parametric type polymorphism is based on tangent vector spaces and conformal projective geometry.
 Additionally, the universal interoperability between different sub-algebras is enabled by AbstractTensors.jl, on which the type system is built.
+The design is based on TensorAlgebra{V} abstract type interoperability from AbstractTensors.jl with a K-module type parameter V from DirectSum.jl.
+Abstract vector space type operations happen at compile-time, resulting in a differential geometric algebra of multivectors.

 This Grassmann package for the Julia language was created by github.com/chakravala for mathematics and computer algebra research with differential geometric algebras.
 These projects and repositories were started entirely independently and are available as free software to help spread the ideas to a wider audience.
 Please consider donating to show your thanks and appreciation to this project at liberapay, GitHub Sponsors, Patreon, Tidelift, Bandcamp or contribute (documentation, tests, examples) in the repositories.